lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 37.** *And as a faithful witness in heaven.* (New Translation) *And as the rainbow's faithful sign.* The rainbow is not expressly mentioned in the original, which speaks only of "the faithful witness in heaven."
 Some commentators understand the "witness" thus mentioned to be no other than the moon itself.
 I prefer, however, the interpretation that fixes it on the rainbow, which God after the deluge appointed as a "sign" or "witness" of his mercy in Christ.
 Ge 9:12-17.
 Conformably to this appointment, the Jews, when they behold the rainbow, are said to bless God, who remembers his covenant and is faithful to his promise.
 And the tradition of this its designation to proclaim comfort to mankind was strong among the heathens: for, according to the mythology of the Greeks, the "rainbow" was the daughter of "wonder", "a sign to mortal men", and regarded, upon its appearance, as a messenger of the celestial deities.
 Thus Homer with remarkable conformity to the Scripture account speaks of the "rainbow", which "Jove hath set in the cloud, a sign to men."— *Richard Mant.*

-**Verse 38.** *But thou hast cast off*, etc. The complaining of the saints meanwhile is so exaggerated, that carnal feeling makes itself more apparent in them, than faith...Yet such is the goodness of God, He is not offended with these complaints, provided faith is not altogether extinguished, or succumbs.— *Mollerus.*
+**Verse 38.** *But thou hast cast off*, etc. The complaining of the saints meanwhile is so exaggerated, that carnal feeling makes itself more apparent in them, than faith...
+Yet such is the goodness of God, He is not offended with these complaints, provided faith is not altogether extinguished, or succumbs.— *Mollerus.*

-**Verse 39.** *Thou hast profaned his crown,* etc. The crown of a king, (like that of the high priest, on which was inscribed "holiness to the Lord") (Ex 28:36) was a sacred thing, and therefore to cast it in the dust was to profane it.— *A.R.
-Fausset.*
+**Verse 39.** *Thou hast profaned his crown,* etc. The crown of a king, (like that of the high priest, on which was inscribed "holiness to the Lord") (Ex 28:36) was a sacred thing, and therefore to cast it in the dust was to profane it.— *A. R. Fausset.*

 **Verse 40.** *Hedges* and *strong holds.* Both of these may refer to the appointments of a vineyard in which the king was the vine.
 It was usually fenced around with a stone wall, and in it was a small house or tower, wherein a keeper was set to keep away intruders.
 When the wall, or hedge, was thrown down, every passer by plucked at the fruit, and when the tower was gone the vineyard was left open to the neighbours who could do as they would with the vines.
-When the church is no longer separated from the world, and her divine Keeper has no more a dwelling place within her, her plight is wretched indeed.— *C.H.S.*
+When the church is no longer separated from the world, and her divine Keeper has no more a dwelling place within her, her plight is wretched indeed.— *C. H. S.*

 **Verse 43.** *Thou hast also turned the edge of his sword*, etc. The arms and military prowess of thy people are no longer of any use to them; Thou art *against* them, and therefore they are fallen.
 In what a perilous and hopeless situation must that soldier be who, defending his life against his mortal foe, has his sword *broken,* or its *edge turned;* or, in modern warfare, whose *gun* misses *fire!* The *Gauls,* when invaded by the Romans, had no method of *hardening iron;* at every blow their swords *bent,* so that they were obliged, before they could strike again, to put them under their foot or over their knee, to straighten them; and in most cases, before this could be done, their better armed foe had taken away their life!
 The edge of their sword was turned, so that they could not stand in battle; and hence the *Gauls* were conquered by the Romans.— *Adam Clarke.*